27 Epic Things to Do in Cabo San Lucas (and Beyond)

 The cost varies, depending on how busy they are (and how well you negotiate).
 But expect to pay about $25 USD for an hour.

+It’s easy to learn how to SUP.
 But if you want a little help, check out Cabo SUP.
 They organize guided SUP tours early in the morning from 7:00 to 9:00 am.

-It takes you paddling along Land’s End, with a snorkel stop at Pelican Rock followed by a picnic at Lover’s Beach (see #16).
+Also look at Cabo Nature’s guided paddle boarding tours.
+They take you paddling along Land’s End, with a snorkel stop at Pelican Rock followed by a picnic at Lover’s Beach (see #16).

 A group sitting on their SUP boards in front of the Arch in Cabo San Lucas